 Students from England, Wales and Northern Ireland should check with the Recruitment & International Office for confirmation of their tuition fee arrangements.

 Some host universities will request evidence (in terms of bank statements, student loan award letters etc) of how you are going to fund yourself during your exchange as part of their initial application process.
 The Exchange Team can advise you on this.

-You're required to cover all other costs relating to your exchange including flights, medical insurance which is often mandatory through the host university, visas, accommodation and books.
+You will be required to cover all other costs relating to your exchange including visas (including the application costs), flights, medical insurance which is often mandatory through the host university, accommodation and books.
 Most students tend to fund these costs through their student loan or any personal savings you may have.
 If you usually receive any grants or scholarships, these should not be adversely affected if you decide to study abroad.

 There are limited scholarships available for international study abroad.
 Take a look at the scholarships available.

 The Alumni Fund Scholarship helped me by giving me the opportunity to travel around U.S. and explore a different culture.
 I was able to enjoy my experience abroad to the maximum.
 I was able to take part of the university’s events and represent my home university in the best possible way.

 Where can I study?

 We have exchange partnerships with an impressive range of universities around the world.

 The partners are coordinated through the Recruitment and International Office.
 Some departments offer additional exchange options which may be of interest.